Bridgeless-Project/tss-svc/docs/03_performing-deposit.md

 - transaction should be pointed to TSS network account address using the `point_tx_to_address` transaction field.
 In this case, the burning transaction will be visible and processable in the TSS network.

-After the transaction is broadcasted, the user should provide the TSS network with the deposit operation data:
+After the transaction is broadcast, the user should provide the TSS network with the deposit operation data:
-- transaction hash - the hash of the transaction that contains the deposit operation, prepended with the `0x` prefix (if not present);
+- transaction hash—the hash of the transaction that contains the deposit operation, prepended with the `0x` prefix (if not present);
-- transaction nonce - the index of `service_entries` array item with transfer destination information;
+- transaction nonce—the index of `service_entries` array item with transfer destination information;
-- source chain id - the identifier of the source chain where the deposit operation was executed.
+- source chain id—the identifier of the source chain where the deposit operation was executed.

 # Bridging Parameters
 To find the required information about the supported tokens and chains, the user should query the Cosmos [Bridge Core](https://github.com/hyle-team/bridgeless-core) [`bridge`](https://github.com/hyle-team/bridgeless-core/tree/main/x/bridge) module, which contains the information about the available tokens, their addresses, chain identifiers and more.